← Back to Diary

 The weather changed three times.
 My mood followed.

-I still don't know what gnocchi with gorgonzola and pear tastes like.
+I still don't know what the service feels like.

 But I know the database schema for tracking it is solid.